The Marvelous Land Of Oz

 with,"

-bird, and I've noticed that all birds have tails, which they use
+unlike a bird, and I've noticed that all birds have tails, which

-answered Nick, "the broom shall be used for a tail," and he
+well," answered Nick, "the broom shall be used for a

 197

-the wings," said Nick Chopper; "for they must be made as strong
+most on the wings," said Nick Chopper; "for they must be

-quiet," said Tip, nervously; "you must give me a chance to work the
+be quiet," said Tip, nervously; "you must give me a chance

 Very